lvbreda/meteor_seo_smartpackage/README.md

 =======================

 #Usage
+Use npm to install zombiejs, if errors about packages occur when running your server , copy the zombiejs and jsdom package from your node_modules dir to <meteor_install>/dev_bundle/lib/node_modules

 ##In live mode
+Using headless browser

+    Meteor.seo_index.push({title : "", link : "/"});

 Add server side function that return the rendered html .(Serverside)

     Meteor.seo_index.push({title : "" , link : "/" , function : function(){